Old Man of the Mountain: Post-colonial history

 The Old Man became famous across the United States largely because of statesman Daniel Webster, a New Hampshire native, who once wrote: "Men hang out their signs indicative of their respective trades; shoemakers hang out a gigantic shoe; jewelers a monster watch, and the dentist hangs out a gold tooth; but up in the Mountains of New Hampshire, God Almighty has hung out a sign to show that there He makes men."

-The writer Nathaniel Hawthorne used the Old Man as inspiration for his short story "The Great Stone Face", published in 1850, in which he described the formation as "a work of Nature in her mood of majestic playfulness".
+The writer Nathaniel Hawthorne used the Old Man as inspiration for his 1850 short story "The Great Stone Face", in which he described the formation as "a work of Nature in her mood of majestic playfulness".

 The profile has been New Hampshire's state emblem since 1945.
-It was put on the state's license plate, state route signs, and on the back of New Hampshire's statehood quarter, which is popularly promoted as the only US coin with a profile on both sides.
+It was put on the state's license plates and state route signs, and on the back of New Hampshire's statehood quarter, popularly promoted as the only U.S. coin with a profile on both sides.
 Before the collapse, it could be seen from special viewing areas along Interstate 93 in Franconia Notch State Park, approximately 80 mi north of the state's capital, Concord.

 Collapse

 Freezing and thawing opened fissures in the Old Man's "forehead".
 By the 1920s, the crack was wide enough to be mended with chains, and in 1957 the state legislature passed a $25,000 appropriation for a more elaborate weatherproofing, using 20 tons of fast-drying cement, plastic covering and steel rods and turnbuckles, plus a concrete gutter to divert runoff from above.
 A team from the state highway and park divisions maintained the patchwork each summer.

-Nevertheless, the formation collapsed to the ground between midnight and 2 a.m., May 3, 2003.
+Nevertheless, the formation collapsed to the ground between midnight and 2 a.m. on May 3, 2003.
 Dismay over the collapse was so great that people visited to pay tribute, with some leaving flowers.